 - In the bowl of a stand mixer with paddle attachment, add the solidified browned butter you made the night before and room temp cream cheese.
 Beat until combined.
 Add 2 cups confectioner’s sugar and 2 1/2 tsp whole milk.
 Mix just until combined, we don’t want this to be super whipped.
 Add more powdered sugar or milk as needed for desired consistency.
 This icing is more like frosting, so the consistency will resemble a buttercream.
 Set aside.
 Preheat oven to 350º F (180º C).

 Small king cake: This recipe can be halved to make a smaller king cake.
-Everything stays the same except the ingredients and baking time!
-Halve all of the ingredients for the dough and icing, but keep proofing and overnight resting time the same.
+Halve all of the ingredients for the dough and icing but keep proofing and overnight resting times the same.
 When rolling the dough out, roll in the exact same 14″x18″ rectangle as you would the large one (this one will just be thinner), and shape the cake in the same fashion.
-Bake for 20-25 minutes at 350º F until golden brown, not too dark or it will be dry.
+Bake for 20-25 minutes at 350º F until light golden brown, not too dark or it will be dry.

 Keywords: dong phuong, king cake, New Orleans king cake, traditional king cake